 The majority of residents - 94% -- living in Evansville in 2020 did not move in the previous year.
 Approximately 316 new residents moved into the City.
 Evansville is attracting a fair number of residents from within Rock County.
 These workers appear to be younger than the City's median age by about 10 years.
-These workers also are likely to become homeowners starting families when they move.
+These workers also are likely to become homeowners when they move.
 This may explain the increased birth rate and uptick in children ages 0-5 recently observed in the City.

 Many other new residents are coming from other locations within Wisconsin.
 These new residents tend to be older and rent rather than own.
-This is perhaps an indication that empty-nesters or recent retirees are relocating here.
+This is perhaps an indication that empty-nesters or recent retirees are relocating here, either temporarily or with plans to stick around.